All Episodes

 Now, let me go to this.

-So now that we got the lion uh the now that the Russian investigation has gotten certain things out of the way, lying to the FBI, even though the agents that interviewed General Flynn didn't think he was lying, nor did Comey think he was lying, and Papadopoulos uh, you know, I bet he regrets being a campaign volunteer.
+So now that we got the lying, now that the Russian investigation has gotten certain things out of the way, lying to the FBI, even though the agents that interviewed General Flynn didn't think he was lying, nor did Comey think he was lying, and Papadopoulos, you know, I bet he regrets being a campaign volunteer.

-Now that all that's out of the way, and the two campaign finance issues are out of the way completely as it relates to Donald Trump, they're dead issues.
+Now the, okay, those that committed tax fraud from years before that had nothing to do with the Trump campaign and made false statements on a loan application, now that all that's out of the way, and the two campaign finance issues are out of the way completely as it relates to Donald Trump.

-Are we gonna finally now close to 500 days in?
+And we got to finally now close to 500 days in.

-Are we ever gonna get to the collusion part, the Russian interference part, the Russian dossier that was propagated, the the lies to the American people and the fraud committed four times on Pfizer court judges with bought and paid for Hillary Clinton Russian lies.
+Are we ever going to get to the collusion part, the Russian interference part, the Russian dossier that was propagated, the lies to the American people and the fraud committed four times on FISA court judges with bought and paid for Hillary Clinton, Russian lies?

-Are we gonna now get to that part?
+Are we going to now get to that part?

-I think we're gonna get some answers next Tuesday when we have Bruce Orr in a deposition.
+I think we're going to get some answers next Tuesday when we have Bruce Orr in a deposition.

 You cannot do that in this country, but they did it.

-Bruce Orr's wife, working for the firm hired by the Clintons, was handing the dossier, the work product from that firm, handing the dossier to the FBI, and they would then use it to go to the secret court to get the warrant to spy on President Trump's campaign.
+Bruce Orr's wife, working for the firm hired by the Clintons, was handing the dossier, the work product from that firm, handing the dossier to the FBI, and they then used it to go to the secret court to get the warrant to spy on President Trump's campaign.

 That actually happened.